Autodesk-AutoCAD/AutoLispExt/README.md

      * AutoLISP Debug: Attach – Allows you to attach to a running instance of the AutoCAD application to debug the current LSP file.
     If prompted, specify the absolute path to the AutoCAD executable (acad.exe on Windows or AutoCAD on Mac).

-Note: To avoid specifying this path each time you click Run > Start Debugging (or press F5), this path is automatically saved into extension setting.
-The details are in the following session:
+Note: To avoid specifying this path each time you click Run > Start Debugging (or press F5), this path is automatically saved with the extension.
+For additional information on configuring the extension, see How to Configure the AutoCAD Path.

-## How to configure the AutoCAD path
+## How to Configure the AutoCAD Path
-1. In Visual Studio Code "File" menu, select "Preferences" -> "Settings".
+1. In Visual Studio Code, click File > Preferences > Settings.
-2. Expand "Extensions" in "User" tab, and click on "AutoCAD® AutoLISP Configuration".
+2. Under the User tab, expand Extensions and click AutoCAD® AutoLISP Configuration.
-3. Update the "Attach Process" attribute to specify the process name used to filter when attach.
+3. Update the Debug: Attach Process setting with the process name in which to filter on during Debug Attach.
-4. Update the "Launch Program" attribute to specify the path of AutoCAD executable that is used with launch debug.
+4. Update the Debug: Launch Program setting to specify the path of the AutoCAD executable to use with Debug Launch.
-5. Update the "Launch Parameters" attribute to specify the AutoCAD startup parameters.
+5. Update the Debug: Launch Parameters setting to specify the AutoCAD startup parameters.

-Note:
-In the following configurations, substitute <release> based on the AutoCAD application installed on your workstation.
+Note: In the following examples, be sure to substitute the path with that of the AutoCAD application installed on your workstation.

 Example (on Windows):
-Launch Program: C:\Program Files\Autodesk\AutoCAD <release>\acad.exe
+•   Launch Program: C:\Program Files\Autodesk\AutoCAD <release>\acad.exe
-Attach Process: acad
+•   Attach Process: acad

-Example (on Mac):
+Example (on Mac OS):
-Launch Program: /Applications/Autodesk/AutoCAD <release>/AutoCAD <release>.app/Contents/MacOS/AutoCAD
+•   Launch Program: /Applications/Autodesk/AutoCAD /AutoCAD <release>.app/Contents/MacOS/AutoCAD
-Attach Process: AutoCAD
+•   Attach Process: AutoCAD

 For more information, see the [AutoCAD AutoLISP extension](https://www.autodesk.com/autolisp-extension) documentation online.